 When the sun is out you are leaving yourself at risk of sunburn; which increases your risk of getting skin cancer.

-You shouldn’t just think about sun protection when you’re on holiday; believe it or not you are in danger of getting sunburn in the UK as well!
+You shouldn’t just think about sun protection when you’re on holiday; believe it or not, you are in danger of getting sunburned in the UK as well!

 Take a look below at a few tips on how to enjoy the sunshine whilst keeping yourself protected.

 Choose the Right Sunscreen

 When choosing sunscreen you need to check the bottle before purchasing.
 If you choose a sun protection factor (SPF) any lower than 15; you will not be protected from UVB.
 Another clue is the letters “UVA” in a logo with at least four stars beneath it on the bottle.
 Also, check the expiry date on the sunscreen before applying to make sure it hasn’t past its shelf life.

 When applying sunscreen make sure you that apply enough; if you are in a swimming costume or swim shorts and you need to cover your whole body, apply around two tablespoons of sunscreen.
 If you are just covering your arms, neck and face, two teaspoons should be enough.
 You can always apply more if you feel that it isn’t working effectively.
 Don’t forget those easily missed spots such as the ears, nose and toes.

 It is advised that you apply sunscreen around 30 minutes before going out in the sun and that you reapply regularly.
 Make sure you consider reapplying after being in the water, sweating or towel drying.